How to capture ICSRs for COVID-19 treatments

 When treatment is given for unapproved indications, or off-label use, the therapeutic response can also be captured using MedDRA; terms that may apply include “off label use”, “therapeutic product ineffective for unapproved indication” and “therapeutic product effective for unapproved indication”.
 These terms can be used together with applicable adverse reaction terms to describe the individual case.
 Off-label use can also be captured as additional information on the drug.

-View the table “ICH E2BR3 and R2 – COVID-19 specific guidance for certain elements” in full resolution in the document list below.
+View the table “ICH E2BR3 and R2 – COVID-19 specific guidance for certain elements” in full resolution below.

-For guidance on how to best utilise VigiFlow in the COVID-19 context, read the document “Using VigiFlow for collecting, following-up and sharing safety concerns in connection with treatments for COVID-19” in the document list below.
+For guidance on how to best utilise VigiFlow in the COVID-19 context, read the document “Using VigiFlow for collecting, following-up and sharing safety concerns in connection with treatments for COVID-19” below.